GPNikol/Twelve-Tone-Toolbelt/README.md

 All the user needs to do is create their prime row and press the build button to see the full matrix.
 Once the matrix is built the user can convert the display of the matrix to any of five representations.

-The default display is numerical where each number 0 through 11 represents each step of the scale C through B♭ The alpha-numeric display has each number 0 through 9, ten and eleven are represented by t and e respectively.
+The default display is numerical where each number 0 through 11 represents each step of the scale C through B♭.

+The alpha-numeric display has each number 0 through 9, ten and eleven are represented by t and e respectively.

 The flat alphabetic display uses the musical note representation with flats rather than sharps.

 The sharp alphabetic display uses the musical note representation with sharps rather than flats.

 The expanded representation shows the musical distance between each note in the tone row.

 # Project Checklist